gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 The QM assesses a *foul* on any quizzer should that quizzer:

-- Trigger after announcement initiation and prior to the prompt reading phase
 - Speak prior to the QM calling the quizzer’s name
+- Fail to close any open reference material prior to the conclusion of the announcement phase
-- Engage in any communication after the announcement phase and prior to the conclusion of the ruling other than to provide a response
+- Engage in any communication after the announcement phase and prior to the conclusion of the ruling other than to provide a response if the called quizzer
-- Have reference material open without first calling for an open-book quizzer-selected query subtype
-- Call for an ineligible quizzer-selected query subtype

 Should a designated coach attempt to communicate with quizzers after the announcement phase and prior to the conclusion of the ruling, the QM assesses a foul on each of the quizzers of that coach’s team.